HerrMuellerluedenscheid/abedeto/README.md

     abedeto process [options]

-to generate first figures which might help to judge about the depth of the event.
+to generate figures which might help to judge about the depth of the event.
+They are created within the project directory in PNG format.
 Probably, synthetic and recorded traces are not well aligned.
-This can be corrected by appending a *--correction [some_seconds]* to the last command.
+This can be corrected by appending a ``--correction [some_seconds]`` to the last command.

+### General Information
+Running the init command on events where the *name* is not specified will fail.
+In this case a name needs to be specified, manually:

+    abedeto init catalog.pf --name

+In order to avoid amiguity between projects this works only when one event is present in the given file.
+By default, existing directories will not be overwritten unless appending ``--force`` to the command.

 The hierarchy within the directory looks as follows::